ITISFoundation/osparc-simcore/services/README.md

+# services

-# Workbench-backend: Provide access to services from docker registry
+Provide access to services from docker registry

 ## Overview